-… now that a Product Backlog has been defined and refined, the PBIs are still only potential value.
-They produce value (i.e., move to the end of the Value Stream) only when they are made real through development.
+…now that the team has defined and refined the Product Backlog, the Product Backlog Items (PBIs) still represent only potential value.
+They can produce value (i.e., move to the end of the Value Stream) only when development makes them real.
 You are ready to embark on a Sprint to develop one or more PBIs to create a Potentially Shippable Product Increment.

 ✥ ✥ ✥

 A Sprint should produce a Potentially Shippable Product Increment.
 Yet simply pulling PBIs off the top of the Product Backlog does not necessarily result in work that creates the Greatest Value or work that fits into the Sprint’s time box to produce the product increment.

 It would be nice to just work from the top of the Product Backlog without worrying about the work ordering, but there are several reasons that doesn’t usually happen.
 PBIs are not of uniform size and the team has to create a deliverable product increment within the time box of a Sprint.
 So the team has to figure out what will fit and they may have to juggle the PBI ordering, and maybe even adjust some PBI content.

 Tasks are often interdependent, and given the team’s knowledge of the current product state and of the domain, it might realize that it can save time by developing feature P before feature Q, or by doing task X before task Y.